kota-vishnu/Insurance_Dashboard/README.md

 The main goal of this project was to design an interactive Power BI Dashboard that delivers actionable insights for stakeholders to assess claim patterns, risk factors, and business KPIs.

+# Business Objectives
+* Identify the top-performing and high-risk vehicle categories.

+* Analyze customer segmentation and its impact on claims.

+* Understand the historical trends of Claims vs Premiums.

+* Evaluate the C/P Ratio (Claims to Premium) to assess profitability.

+* Provide managers and decision-makers with a data-driven story.